vishalshirke7/Hyrelabs/README.md

 # Meeting Scheduler Web Application

-### *This is a web application developed in django-python which uses google calendar api to schedule appointments and create events.*
+### *This is a web application developed in python/django which uses google calendar api to schedule appointments and create events.*

 ### ***Requirements***: